Creating a block

 23];

 Now with this in place, you can go back to the block editor and add your first image block!
-But just as before, we have to update the content of the preview file (resources/views/site/blocks/text.blade.php) so that we actually display the image!
+But just as before, we have to update the content of the preview file (resources/views/site/blocks/image.blade.php) so that we actually display the image!

 1<div class="py-8 mx-auto max-w-2xl flex items-center">